Improved error estimates for the Davenport-Heilbronn theorems: Background: Binary cubic forms and Shintani zeta functions

 \end{enumerate} \end{theorem}

 Parts (i)--(v) above are stated in this form in Propositions~8.15, 8.15, 8.14, 8.6 \& 8.13, and~8.12 of~\cite{TT_L}, respectively.
 (See also~Proposition 5.3 and Theorem 6.2 of \cite{DW2}.)

 We offer some remarks on normalization and how to deduce Theorem~\ref{thm:fe} from the literature.
-We have defined the zeta functions in terms of $\GL_2(\Z)$-orbits, rather than $\SL_2(\Z)$-orbits on $V(\Z)$ as used in \cite{shintani} and \cite{TT_rc}; hence the Shintani zeta function defined here is equal to half of that defined in \cite{shintani, TT_rc}.
+We have defined the zeta functions in terms of $\GL_2(\Z)$-orbits, rather than $\SL_2(\Z)$-orbits on $V(\Z)$ as used in \cite{shintani} and \cite{TT_rc}.
+Each $\GL_2(\Z)$-orbit either splits into two $\SL_2(\Z)$-orbits of the same discriminant, or is a single $\SL_2(\Z)$-orbit, with $\GL_2(\Z)$-stabilizers of equal size or twice as large, respectively.
+Therefore the Shintani zeta function defined here is equal to half of that defined in \cite{shintani, TT_rc}.
 In \cite{TT_rc}, the $m^{4s}$ appeared in each term of the dual zeta function, instead of in the functional equation.
 The functional equation of the zeta functions may be found in \cite[Theorem Q]{f_sato} or \cite[Theorem 4.3]{TT_L}, in the form $\xi(1-s, \Phi_m )= m^{4s}M(s) \xi(s, \widehat{\Phi_m})$, where $M(s)$ is defined by

 This definition differs from \cite{TT_L} by a factor of $3^{3s}$, but coincides with that of Shintani, because of our choice of normalization of the discriminant function on $V^*(\Z)$.
 The diagonalized functional equation \eqref{eq:FE} is obtained by plugging in the identity